yostane/cours-java/tutorials/java-cli.md

-# Boost your Java productivity on the command-line: Installing and creating projects
+# Installing and creating Java projects on the command-line for increased productivity

-Java Developers are blessed with many tools and libraries that make their DX easier and more fun.
+Java Developers have at their disposal many tools and libraries that make their DX (Developer eXperience) easier and more fun.

-As a terminal lover myself, let me share with you some CLI tools that'll make java development a breeze.
+Being a terminal lover, let me share with you some CLI (Command Line Interface) tools that'll make installing the JDK and and bootstraping projects a breeze.
-We'll focus on installing the JDK and some tools as well bootstraping projects.
+You can even complement your existing tooling with the ones that we'll see here.

-You can even complentent your existing tooling with the ones that we'll see here.
+💡 This post is also valid if you use Kotlin for the JVM.

 ## JDK version management

-With Java releasing a new version each 6 months and with all the available JDK distributions, having a proper JDK version management is a must.
+With Java releasing a new version every 6 months and with all the available JDK distributions, having a proper JDK version management is a must.
-Thus, I strongly discourage to install a JDK using an installer but rather use a an intermediary tools that will allow to list all available JDKs and install the ones that we want.
+Thus, I strongly discourage to install a JDK using an installer.
+Instead, we can use an intermediary tool that will allow to install different JDKs and change the default one whenever we want.
 I recommend these two tools depending on your OS.

-- On Windows: [scoop](https://scoop.sh/) with the setup inscrution in its [Java wiki](https://github.com/ScoopInstaller/Scoop/wiki/Java)
+- On Windows: [scoop](https://scoop.sh/) is a package maanger which supports Java version management.
+It provides a [Java wiki](https://github.com/ScoopInstaller/Scoop/wiki/Java) with detailed instructions.
-- On Linux and macOS: [SDKMAN!](https://sdkman.io/)
+- On Linux and macOS: [SDKMAN!](https://sdkman.io/) is a SDK manager specialzed in the Java ecosystem.
+Instructions on how to manage JDKs is [provided here](https://sdkman.io/usage).

 In addition to listing and installing JDKs with different version and providers, these tools can change the current active JDK in a single command (by updating JAVA_HOME and PATH environment variables).
 In the same vein, we can install in a single command other Java related tools such as maven, gradle, Kotlin, etc.